toa-io/toa/extensions/exposition/documentation/access.md

 The example above defines a `role` directive with the specified `developer:senior` Role Scope.
 This directive matches the roles `developer:senior` and `developer`, but it **does not** match the Role `developer:senior:javascript`.
+In other words, the Identity must have a specified or more general role.

 <a href="https://miro.com/app/board/uXjVOoy0ImU=/?moveToWidget=3458764556008550471&cot=14">
   <picture>